PriyaShrinithi/DataStructures-and-Java/README.md

 ### 1. Insertion Sort:
     - The idea is to use the same logic as Sorting playing cards.
     - Move an element as left as possible until, no other element is less than that element.
     - The solution uses 2 loops, which increases the computation time.
-Insertion sort is an inplace algorithm, i.e Swapping occurs with no external memory usage.
+Insertion sort is an inplace algorithm,
+    -  i.e Swapping occurs with no external memory usage.
+    Time Complexity: 0(n power 2)
+    Space Complexity: O(1)

 ### 2. Hashset:
     An Attempt at building a HashSet Data structure using arrays.